 Degree Equivalency Evaluation

-Students should submit a degree transcript the International Education Research Foundation (IERF) in order to establish the degree’s equivalency to a U.S. bachelor’s degree.
+Wright Graduate University recommends that applicants requiring a degree equivalency evaluation submit a degree transcript the International Education Research Foundation (IERF) in order to establish the degree’s equivalency to a U.S. bachelor’s degree.

 - Go to the IERF’s website